Minor programs offered through Renison University College

 Take the time to master another language, whether it's Arabic, Chinese, Japanese, or Korean, or fine-tune your English skills as a non-native speaker.
 In a global community that continues to get smaller, communication across many cultures is becoming increasingly important.
 Adding a language component to your degree will not only help you connect, but will also make you stand out.

 Arabic is one of the six most populous languages of the world, native tongue of over 300 million people, and used as a second or foreign language by over 1.6 billion people.
-Our Arabic language program offers a variety of options for students interested in learning Arabic for personal, professional, or academic reasons.
+Our Studies in Islamic and Arab Cultures program offers a variety of options for students interested in learning Arabic for personal, professional, or academic reasons.

 Classes in our Chinese language program focus on the Mandarin language, plus lectures on topics including Chinese history, literature, religion, political and economical systems, and comparisons between Chinese and Western cultures.
 With a fully immersive teaching environment and small class sizes that don't exceed 30, our Chinese courses will help anyone build a solid language base.